HOME

 Barriers

-There is a very long run to the first turn and outside barriers are no disadvantage.
-In fact, 7 of the past 31 winners of the race started from barriers 20-22.
+There is a very long run to the first turn and outside barriers are generally no disadvantage.
+In fact, 8 of the past 40 winners of the race started from barriers 20-22.
+Vow And Declare jumped from gate 21 last year.

 Age

-– Some trainers have a proven track record in the Melbourne Cup.
-Trainers to watch out for are Bart Cummings (12 Cup wins), Lee Freedman (5 wins) and Irish trainer Dermot Weld (2 wins).
+Trainers – Some trainers have a proven track record in the Melbourne Cup.
+Trainers with the best winning records in the race in recent times are Bart Cummings (12 Cup wins), Lee Freedman (5 wins) and Irish trainer Dermot Weld (2 wins).

 Jockeys – There are jockeys who handle the pressure of riding in a race like the Melbourne Cup better than others and they are known as the ‘Big Race Riders’.
-Some hoops are also great ‘Distance Riders’ in that they excel in races run over the longer trips.
+Some hoops are also great ‘Distance Riders’ in that they excel in races run over longer trips like the Melbourne Cup.
+Glen Boss, Damien Oliver and Kerrin McEvoy have the most successful records in the Cup in recent times with three wins apiece.